 We are permitted a minimum of eight weeks to consider the complaint.
 If for any reason we are unable to resolve the problem between us within that timeframe, then you may ask the Legal Ombudsman to consider the complaint.

 You are free to refer any complaint about our work, fees or level of service but there are some conditions and time limits.
-Please be aware that any complaint to the Legal Ombudsman must usually be made within 12 months of you having received a final written response from us about your complaint.
-Complaints to the Legal Ombudsman must usually be made within six years of the act or omission about which you are complaining occurring; or within three years from when you should have known about or become aware that there were grounds for complaint.
-The Legal Ombudsman will not accept complaints where the act or date of awareness was before 6 October 2010.
+Please be aware that any complaint to the Legal Ombudsman must usually be made within 6 months of you having received a final written response from us about your complaint.
+Complaints to the Legal Ombudsman must usually be made within one year of the act or omission about which you are complaining occurring; or within one year from when you should have known about or become aware that there were grounds for complaint.

 For further information, please contact the Legal Ombudsman on 0300 555 0333 or visit www.legalombudsman.org.uk.
 The Legal Ombudsman may be contacted at PO Box 6806, Wolverhampton WV1 9WJ.